-Not only does it burn calories, but it also tones your muscles and helps you develop endurance.
-But if you’re like most people who run, you probably have some questions about how much weight you can expect to lose if you start running regularly.
+It burns calories, tones your muscles, and helps you develop endurance.
+But you probably have some questions about how much weight you can expect to lose if you start running regularly.

 How much weight can I lose from running?

-The answer depends on how much you weigh in the first place and how often you run.
-If you’re very overweight and haven’t been active for years, then beginning an exercise routine will help improve your health and strengthen your heart—and that’s good for life!
+For overweight people or those who haven’t been active for years, beginning an exercise routine will help improve your health and strengthen your heart—and that’s good for life!

-But if your goal is to lose weight quickly and keep it off, then running alone won’t be enough.
+To lose weight quickly and keep it off, running alone won’t be enough.
 You’ll need to do other things as well, like eating healthy foods in moderation and getting enough sleep every night (6-8 hours).

 If you’re running, but not losing weight, it could be because you’re not exerting enough energy.

-Running is a great way to burn calories and lose weight, but if you’re not pushing yourself hard enough, then all those calories will just be burned off as heat instead of being used to fuel your body.
+If you’re not pushing yourself hard enough, all those calories will be burned off as heat, instead of fuel.
 This is why it’s important that you run at least 30 minutes at a time or at least five times per week.

 Here are simple ways to burn extra calories: